ravleenbajaj/ravleenbajaj/README.md

 - 👋 Hi, I’m Ravleen
-- 👀 I’m interested in Python and R
+- 👀 My primary works and contributions are in Python and R
 - 🌱 I’m currently majoring in Statistics from the University of Delhi

 <!---